Comparing analytical approaches for AAV characterization (2026)

 In addition to empty and full AAVs, preparations may include capsids that contain genetic contaminants, such as truncated copies of the intended cargo or fragments of host cell DNA.
 These fragments are often smaller than the intended cargo, so the AAV capsids containing them are only partially filled in comparison to the ‘full’ capsids in the sample.

 Capsids may also be overfilled – containing more cargo than is intended.
 To determine whether a sample contains partially filled or overfilled AAV capsids, it is important to choose a technique with enough resolution to differentiate capsids that differ in mass.
 Bulk analysis techniques such as qPCR-ELISA and SEC-MALS do not have this capability, as they measure average properties across the whole sample.
-Electron microscopy techniques, on the other hand, struggle to resolve the small electron density differences that would identify heterogeneously loaded capsids [1], [3], [4], [8].
+Electron microscopy techniques, on the other hand, struggle to resolve the small electron density differences needed to identify heterogeneously loaded capsids [1], [3], [4], [6].

-Comparison of common AAV analytical methods
+Summary comparison of common AAV analytical methods

 For more information: